Learning Git

 !app.pyc # Do NOT ignore app.pyc

-Check out ready-made templates here: https://github.com/github/gitignore
+Check out some ready-made templates here: https://github.com/github/gitignore

 1